bxdoan/bxdoan/README.md

 <div align="center">

-> Sometimes it’s necessary to do unnecessary things.
+> It is at the moment of death that humanity has value.

-> — Kanade Jinguuji —
+> — Archer —

 </div>